kirame09/sparkpost-api-documentation/services/transmissions.md

 ## List [/transmissions{?campaign_id,template_id}]

 ### List all Transmissions [GET]
-List an array of live transmission summary objects.
+List an array of live scheduled transmission summary objects.
 A transmission summary object contains _id_, _state_, _template_id_, _campaign_id_ and _description_ fields.
 The list contains only multi-recipient transmissions in "submitted" or "generating" state or that have "completed" within the last 24 hours.

-By default, the list includes transmissions for all campaigns and templates.
+By default, the list includes any upcoming, in-progress, or recently completed scheduled transmissions for all campaigns and templates.
 Use the _template_id_ parameter to filter by template and _campaign_id_ to filter by campaign.
 The summary for transmissions using an inline template will include `"template_id": "inline"`.
 Transmissions using inline templates cannot be filtered with _template_id_.

 **Note: single recipient transmissions are not listed.**

 **Note: transmissions in "completed" state are removed from the list after 24 hours.**

+**Note: only scheduled transmissions will be returned via this endpoint.
+Please use the Metrics API to retrieve immediate transmission information.**

 + Parameters
   + campaign_id (optional, string,`thanksgiving`) ...
 ID of the campaign used by the transmissions